brandon2580/react-todo/README.md

 # react-todo
-A simple todo app in React &amp; Python
+A simple todo app in React